Optimizing Images for WordPress: Tips and Best Practices

 5. Using Content Delivery Network (CDN)

-A Content Delivery Network (CDN) is a system of servers located around the world that copies your content and ensures it is quickly delivered to users from the source closest to them.
-Using a CDN helps speed up loading of images and other content on your site.
-Examples of popular CDN providers:
+A Content Delivery Network (CDN) is a system of servers located around the world that copies your content and delivers it quickly to users from the source closest to them.
+Using a CDN helps speed up the loading of images and other content on your site.
+Examples of popular CDN providers include:

 • Cloudflare